rdswan/myvnc/README.md

     - Default VNC settings are defined in an included json file called vnc_config.json
 - VNC commands are not executed directly, but rather submitted to LSF via the command line.
 Therefore neither python-vnc-client nor lsf-python-api packages are required.
   - LSF configuration to define the queue, number of cores, and amount of memory to reserve for submission.
 There are default values for these 3 LSF definitions, but the user is able to change them via the GUI
-  - This script uses the python LSF API to make calls to an LSF cluster.
+  - This script uses the LSF command line tools to interact with an LSF cluster.
   - Default LSF settings are defined in an included json file called lsf_config.json
+  - The LSF environment file path can be configured in lsf_config.json to ensure LSF commands are available

 ## Installation